lakshasntl/finalProject/README.md

 6. Adding a sound to the notification based on the type of alert: A sound is added to each notification based on its classification.
 The sound serves as an additional indicator or alert signal.

-When encountering problems during the development process, our team engages in problem-solving discussions.
-We hold Zoom meetings to identify the specific challenges someone is facing and then brainstorm potential solutions.
-If we encounter a roadblock and cannot find a suitable solution, we seek assistance from our TA for guidance.
-An example of this problem-solving approach is evident in the Classify class.
-When our team faced difficulties, we brainstormed for solutions and sought help from the TA, which ultimately led to resolving the issues with that class.
+Our team holds problem-solving meetings when issues arise during the development process.
+We hold Zoom discussions to pinpoint the precise difficulties someone is experiencing before coming up with solutions.
+We turn to our TA for advice if we hit a snag and are unable to come up with a workable answer.
+This method of problem-solving is demonstrated in the Classify course.
+When our team ran into problems, we discussed potential solutions and asked the TA for assistance, which ultimately resulted in the problems with that class being resolved.